 What happens if I miss my connection?

-With any journey, there is a risk that your trip could be disrupted by delays, cancellations or just bad luck, so we advise thinking carefully about the potential risk and taking steps before your start your trip to protect your holiday.
+With any journey, there is a risk that you could be disrupted by delays, cancellations or just bad luck.
+We advise thinking carefully about the potential risk and taking steps before starting your trip.

 IN THIS ARTICLE